-As the war progressed the German Army, with ever-greater demands placed upon it, was required to fight from the frozen north of Russia to the deserts of North Africa.
+Through the war years the German Army, with ever-greater demands placed upon it, was required to fight from the frozen north of Russia to the deserts of North Africa.
 By 1943 the era of triumphant Blitzkrieg was over.
 On all fronts the German Army was hard pressed and fighting defensive battles.
-In the East the Red Army pushed the Germans ever backwards.
-In North Africa Rommel was defeated and expelled from Tunisia, evacuating his remaining troops to Sicily and Italy.
+In the east the Red Army pushed the Germans ever backwards.
+In North Africa Rommel was defeated and expelled from Tunisia, evacuating his remaining troops back to Sicily and Italy.
+The tide of the war had shifted.